CiscoDevNet/MUD-Manager/README.md

         /usr/local/etc/mud_manager_config.json

-The following fields can be set in the configuration file
+The following fields can be set in the configuration file.

 ### MUDManagerAPIProtocol